 Qobuz is now available on lots of devices.
 There's a web player as well as desktop (Mac and PC) and mobile (iOS and Android) apps, plus integration into a wide range of hi-fi and audio products – including Sonos speakers and Google Chromecast kit.

 On Qobuz, bitrate and frequency are displayed in the playback bar, and hi-res albums are clearly flagged with the familiar ‘Hi-Res Audio’ logo, both in the library interface and playback bar.
 It is a great-sounding service with a mature hi-res offering.

 Apple Music – for Apple device owners

+Here's the rub, though: Apple's own headphones don't support lossless audio.
+None of them.
+Not even the AirPods Max wired.
 Apple's iPhones (since the iPhone 7) natively support lossless – but only Apple Music Lossless, and not the highest quality Hi-Res Lossless.
 If you want to listen to Apple Music tracks above 24-bit/48kHz on your iPhone, you'll need to connect an external DAC and use a wired pair of headphones.
 Check out our guide for how to listen to hi-res audio on an iPhone.

-Spotify is still set to launch its long-awaited and seemingly delayed 'HiFi' tier (which was promised by the end of 2021 but never materialised) at some point, but it remains to be seen whether hi-res will be on the menu at launch or whether it will stick to CD quality – and if it will try to undercut the competition.
+Spotify is still set to launch its long-awaited and seemingly delayed Spotify HiFi tier (which was promised by the end of 2021 but has still not yet materialised), but it remains to be seen whether hi-res quality will now be on the menu considering its adoption by Apple and Amazon since, or whether the service will stick to the CD-quality streaming it initially promised.